Over the past few years I’ve begun to really question what doctors have told me.

 I knew that if I took the poor, sleepy little guy to the ER at 11:30pm, it wouldn’t be until early in the morning before we’d be back home where he could finally rest again.

 I agonized over the decision.
 Do I wait and let him rest, or do I take him because it might get worse?
 After a time, I decided I would let him sleep.
 He was exhausted.
-And I recalled Jada’s trauma, and didn’t want to torture him as well.
+And I recalled Jada’s trauma, and didn’t want to worry him as well.

 I stayed awake all night long, sitting on the couch with the baby monitor by my side, listening for a whimper from him, crying and praying that it would get better by morning.
 I was terrified.
 He woke up again at 3am. and when I got him up I noticed that his eye was looking a little bit better.